Inside the Stalker Hell of Italian Footballer Fabio Quagliarella

 Being innocent didn't prove to be quite the elixir Quagliarella had hoped.

 "It was painful," Quagliarella says, "because [some letters said] that there were people on the internet who believed the allegations about me.
 I would be worrying about what people would be saying about me.
 On the other hand, I knew I was innocent, because I have never done any of the things I was accused of.
 I was serene because of that and thought, Bring me proof of what you are saying.
 I want to see them.
-[But] the letters wanted to make me believe that people knewthings about me—for example, that I was abusing drugs.
+[But] the letters wanted to make me believe that people knew things about me—for example, that I was abusing drugs.
 The letters would include printouts from fake webpages…where people would be talking about Fabio.

 "Sometimes [I used to] get letters with a page of eMule screen shots, showing images of files titled, 'Video of Fabio Quagliarella with Little Girls,'" Quagliarella continues.
 "The files supposedly linked to a video [of me engaged in this activity].
 So at that point, you started to worry that on eMule, there really could just be a file title like this, even if you were innocent."